TitleBucks Title Pawns logo

 TitleBucks is a title pawn lender operating multiple locations across Georgia and other states, with the Atlanta MLK Jr. Drive SW location established in February 2007.
 The company specializes in title-secured loans, allowing customers to borrow money by using their vehicle or motorcycle title as collateral.

-Unlike traditional pawn shops that accept physical goods, TitleBucks focuses exclusively on vehicle-based collateral, making it a specialized form of secured lending.
+Unlike traditional pawn shops that accept physical goods, TitleBucks focuses exclusively on vehicle-based collateral, making it a listed form of secured lending.
 The company operates 6+ locations in the greater Atlanta area alone, suggesting significant regional presence and customer traffic.
 0 stars.

 Staff members like "Bre" are frequently mentioned by name in customer reviews, indicating strong customer service emphasis.
 However, title pawns are a high-cost borrowing option inherently tied to vehicle collateral risk.
 The company operates under state-specific regulatory frameworks with varying minimum loan amounts, maximum motorcycle lending caps ($2,500 in Arizona, $3,000 elsewhere), and qualification requirements.